shershah010/gnat/readme.md

 GNAT is a financial tool with two goals in mind:

-1. To provide a dashboard with the detailed stock/crypto information of you choice.
+1. To provide a dashboard with the detailed stock/crypto information of your choice.
 2. To provide confidence in the Harvest framework which GNAT heavily relies on.

 ### How to use